etherinsight/100-days-of-web3/day1-vanilla-js-signin-with-metamask.md

 - Create a html file using the code below.
 - Run a local web server with the html file to demot the sign in with Metamask capability
+   - if using VS Code, you can use this plugin to start a web server: https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer

 Code